knpuniversity/ansible/knpu/php-ini-config.md

-# Extension, php.ini & lineinefile
+# Extensions, php.ini & lineinfile

 PHP, MySQL and Nginx: check, check and check!
 But we've *only* installed `php7.1-cli`.
 An in reality, we need a lot more than that!
 What about `php7.1-mysql` or `php7.1-fpm`?